 As is the case with most Smart Drugs, Cyclazodone is in a gray area when it comes to its legality.

-This means that within certain parts of the world, its regulation is in a legal gray area (we don’t know if it’s illegal to posses or not).
+This means that within certain parts of the world, its regulation is in a legal gray area, and in some areas, it is a banned stimulant (we don't know if it's illegal to possess or not).

-That’s why some people can be charged for its possession while others won´t.
+That's why some people can be charged for their possession while others won´t.

 What we do know, however, is that in 2006 the World Anti-Doping Agency banned its use and put it on The Prohibited List.